grkrajewski/foodpairing-frontend/README.md

 - two design patterns (builder, facade),
 - unit tests with coverage 79%,
 - MySQL database used as a storage system,
-- scheduler (sending an e-mail information),
+- scheduler (sending an e-mail information).
-- frontend layer performed with Vaadin framework (link below).

 Main technologies, which were used:
 Java 11, Spring Boot, Hibernate, Spring WEB, JUnit5, Mockito, MySQL, Vaadin.

-All endpoints were tested either with using Postman and with the help of frontend layer, which was made with the usage of Vaadin.
-Frontend part was created only to show the functionality and to support backend testing.

 Short description of project functionality:
 - you search dish by key word from first external API and save it in local database,